 Another way in which the Seishun 18 Kippu differs from the JR Rail Pass is that it can be shared among a group and used on non-consecutive days.
-In this way you can travel somewhere and hang around for a few days before heading off without losing travel time.
+In this way, you can travel somewhere and hang around for a few days before heading off without losing travel time.
 If you are in a group of five, you can share it for one day’s travel, or any combination in between.

 Where and when can I use it?

 The Seishun 18 Kippu can be used on any JR local (futsū) and rapid (kaisoku) trains, but not the faster Express, Limited Express or Shinkansen bullet trains.
 While this means that it may not be the ideal way of getting to an important meeting on the other side of the country, it is perfect for relaxing travel and, from Hokkaido to Kyushu, you can watch Japan’s bountiful nature slip past you.
 Other than the faster express and bullet trains, you are completely unfettered in your JR travel options, even including the JR ferry to Miyajima, home of the famed Itsukushima shrine.
 The only additional limit you may find is there are only 24 hours within one day, though this can be minimized by taking “Moonlight” overnight trains.
-While many of these are classified as express an unavailable, some are not and these must be reserved at an additional cost of 520 JPY.
+While many of these are classified as express an unavailable, some are not and these must be reserved at additional cost.

 Where can I get it and how do I use it??

-The Seishun 18 Kippu are sold three times in a year, in the winter, spring and summer and are valid for approximately one month only (see chart below) .
+The Seishun 18 Kippu is sold three times in a year, in the winter, spring, and summer and are valid for approximately one month only (see chart below) .
 They can be purchased over the counter at all JR stations.
 When entering a platform via a manned turnstile, show your ticket to the officer who will stamp your ticket.
 The tickets cannot be used in the automated turnstiles.
-For help with planning your trip you can call the JR East Infoline (03 0423 0111) and speak to an English speaking customer service assistant who should be able to answer any of your questions.
+For help with planning your trip, you can call the JR East Infoline (03 0423 0111) and speak to an English speaking customer service assistant who should be able to answer any of your questions.